-If the injury results from the negligence of another and a motor vehicle is not involved a plaintiff has two (2) years from the date of the injury to file a lawsuit against the defendant(s).
+If the injury results from the negligence of another and vehicles are not involved a plaintiff has two (2) years from the date of the injury to file a lawsuit against the defendant(s).
 Types of bodily injury cases that this 2-year statute of limitations applies to include, but are not limited to, premises liability cases, such as injuries caused by a slip and fall, and injuries caused by dog bites.

 Lawsuits for wrongful death must be filed within two (2) years from the date of death.
 This deadline applies regardless of the underlying cause of death.
-Therefore, if a person dies in an auto accident due to someone else’s negligence, the survivors who are able to bring a wrongful death only have two (2) years to make a claim for wrongful death instead of the three (3) year deadline for a lawsuit that usually applies in auto accident cases.
+Therefore, if a person dies in an auto accident due to someone else’s negligence, the survivors who can bring a wrongful death only have two (2) years to claim wrongful death instead of the three (3) year deadline for a lawsuit that usually applies in auto accident cases.

 Cases Against Governmental Agencies and Governmental Employees

-Colorado law adds an additional deadline for plaintiffs seeking to recover for injuries caused by governmental employees and agencies.
-In addition to the deadlines for filing lawsuits discussed above, a plaintiff making a claim against a governmental agency or employee has to provide the governmental agency notice of that claim within 182-days of the date of the incident that hurt the plaintiff.
+Colorado law adds a deadline for plaintiffs seeking to recover for injuries caused by government employees and agencies.
+In addition to the deadlines for filing lawsuits discussed above, a plaintiff claiming a governmental agency or employee has to provide the governmental agency notice of that claim within 182-days of the date of the incident that hurt the plaintiff.
 That notice has very specific requirements for how it must be sent, where it must be sent, and what it must contain.